mfcallahan/MB_Utils/deploy/README.txt

 		Dim savePath As String
 		savePath = BrowseForFolder("C:\Projects")
+		Print "savePath = " + savePath							'ex Print output: "C:\Projects\Master\all_sites"
+		Commit Table sites1 As savePath + "\sites_new.tab"

+CopyFile() Sub

+	Purpose: make a copy of a file
+	Parameters: (ByVal filePathSource As String, ByVal filePathDest As String) [source file, destination file] Return value: none
+	Example:

+		If Not DoesFileExist("C:\Projects\master\Sites1.jpg") Then
+			CopyFile("C:\pictures\Sites1.jpg", "C:\Projects\master\Sites1.jpg")
+		End If

+CreateFile() Sub

+	Purpose: Create a new file
+	Parameters: (ByVal filePath As String) [the full path and file name of the file to create] Return value: none
+	Example:

+		If Not DoesFileExist("C:\Temp\sites1.txt") Then
+			Call CreateFile("C:\Temp\sites1.txt")
+		End If

+CopyFolder() Sub

+	Purpose: copy a folder and its contents
+	Parameters: (ByVal fullPathSource As String, ByVal fullPathDest As String) [the full path of the folder to copy, the full path of the destination location] Return value: none
+	Example:

+		'You can pass a string representing the folder path with or without a trailing slash

+		Call CopyFolder("C:\Projects\maser", "C:\Projects\backup\July\master")

 CreateFolder() Sub

-	Purpose: Create a new folder
+	Purpose: Create a new, empty folder
-	Parameters: (ByVal fullPath As String) [the full path of the folder to be created] Return value: none
+	Parameters: (ByVal folderPath As String) [the full path of the folder to be created] Return value: none
 	Example:

+		'You can pass a string representing the folder path with or without a trailing slash

 		Call CreateFolder("C:\Projects\Master\temp_sites")

+		'same result:
+		Call CreateFolder("C:\Projects\Master\temp_sites\")

 DeleteFile() Sub

 	Purpose: Delete a specified file
-	Parameters: (ByVal fullFilePath As String) [the full path and file name of file to delete] Return value: none
+	Parameters: (ByVal filePath As String) [the full path and file name of file to delete] Return value: none
 	Example:

 		Call DeleteFile("C:\Projects\temp\log.txt")

 DeleteFolder() Sub

 	Purpose: Delete a folder
-	Parameters: (ByVal fullPath As String) [the full path of the folder to be deleted] Return value: none
+	Parameters: (ByVal folderPath As String) [the full path of the folder to be deleted] Return value: none
 	Example:

+		'You can pass a string representing the folder path with or without a trailing slash Call DeleteFolder("C:\Projects\Master\temp_sites")

+		'same result:
-		Call DeleteFolder("C:\Projects\Master\temp_sites")
+		Call DeleteFolder("C:\Projects\Master\temp_sites\")

 DoesFileExist() Function

 	Purpose: Check if a file exists
-	Parameters: fullFilePath As String (the full path and file name, ex: "C:\Temp\Table1.TAB" Return value: Logical [True if the file does exist]
+	Parameters: (ByVal fullFilePath As String) [the full path and file name] Return value: Logical [True if the file does exist]
 	Example:

 		If DoesFileExist("C:\Projects\Master\Sites2.txt") Then
-			Open Table "C:\Projects\Master\Sites2.txt" As tempTable
+			Call DeleteFile("C:\Projects\Master\Sites2.txt")
 		End If

 DoesFolderExist() Function

 	Purpose: Check if a folder exists
-	Parameters: fullPath As String (the full path, ex: "C:\Temp\" Return value: Logical [True if the folder does exist]
+	Parameters: (ByVal folderPath As String) [the full folder path] Return value: Logical [True if the folder does exist]
 	Example:

 		If Not DoesFolderExist("C:\Projects\Master\maps") Then
 			Call CreateFolder("C:\Projects\Master\maps")
 		End If

-IsTableOpen() Function

-	Purpose: Check if a table is currently open.
+GetFiles() Sub

+	Purpose: Get a list of all files (file name + extension only, not full path) in a specified folder
+	Parameters: (ByVal filePath As String, files() As String, ByVal searchExt As String, ByVal searchAllDirs As Logical) [full path of the folder to search, an array (passed by ref) to be populated with the list of file names, a file extension search pattern ex: "*.*" to search for for all files or "*.txt" for just text files, True to recursively search all subfolders within fullPath or False to search fullPath only]

-	Parameters: none
+	Return value: none
-	Return value: Logical [True if the table is open in curren environment]
 	Example:

-		If IsTableOpen("US_States") Then
-			Close Table US_States
-		End If

-KillOpenTable() Sub

-	Purpose: Delete a MapInfo table and any associated files*
+		Dim fileList() As String
+		Call GetFiles("C:\Windows\Temp", fileList(), "*.*", False)

+		'print all the files in specified folder, exlcuding files in subfolders Dim i As Integer
+		For i = 1 To UBound(fileList())
+			Print fileList(i)
+		Next

+GetFileCreationTime() Function

+		Purpose: Get the creation time of a specified file
-	Parameters: (ByVal tableName As String) [name of currently open table to delete] Return value: none
+		Parameters: (ByVal fullFilePath As String) [the full path and filename] Return value: String [date and time ex: "04/20/2014 10:59:16"]
 		Example:

-		Call KillOpenTable("Sites1")

-		*any files of the same name with these extensions:
-		.tab, .dat, .ind, .map, .id, .tda, .tin, .tma, .xls, .xlsx, .txt, .dbf, .csv, .mdb, .accdb, .shp, .shx, .prj, .sbn, .sbx, .fbn, .fbx, .ain, .aih, .ixs, .mxs, .atx, .shp, .xml, .xml, .cpg

-ListFiles() Sub
+			Dim createTime As String
+			createTime = GetFileCreationTime(ApplicationDirectory$() + "Sites2.txt")

+GetFileLastWriteTime() Function

-	Purpose: Get a list of all files (file name + extension only, not full path) in a specified folder, excluding subfolders
+	Purpose: Get the last write time of a specified file
-	Parameters: (ByVal path As String, files() As String) [full path of the folder to search, an array (passed by ref) to be populated with the list of file names] Return value: none
+	Parameters: (ByVal fullFilePath As String) [the full path and filename] Return value: String [date and time ex: "07/08/2014 22:45:07"]
 	Example:

-		Dim projectFiles() As String
+			Dim editTime As String
-		Call ListFiles("C:\Projects\Master", projectFiles())

-		'print all the files in specified folder
-		Dim i As Integer
-		For i = 1 To UBound(projectFiles())
-			Print projectFiles(i)
-		Next
+			editTime = GetFileLastWriteTime(ApplicationDirectory$() + "Sites2.txt")

-ListFolders() Sub
+GetFolders() Sub

 	Purpose: Get a list of all subfolders (folder names only, not full paths) in a specified folder
-	Parameters: (ByVal path As String, folders() As String) [full path of the folder to search, an array (passed by ref) to be populated with the list of folder names] Return value: none
+	Parameters: (ByVal folderPath As String, folders() As String) [full path of the folder to search, an array (passed by ref) to be populated with the list of folder names] Return value: none
 	Example:

+		'You can pass a string representing the folder path with or without a trailing slash

 		Dim projectFolders() As String
-		Call ListFolders("C:\Projects", projectFolders())
+		Call GetFolders("C:\Projects", projectFolders())

 		'print all the subfolders in the specified folder Dim i As Integer
 		For i = 1 To UBound(projectFolders())
 			Print projectFolders(i)
 		Next

+IsTableOpen() Function

+	Purpose: Check if a table is currently open.
+	Parameters: (ByVal tableName As String) [the name of a table] Return value: Logical [True if the table is open in current environment]
+	Example:

+		If IsTableOpen("Sites1") Then
+			Close Table Sites1
+		End If

+KillTable() Sub

+	Purpose: Delete a MapInfo table and any associated files*
+	Parameters: (ByVal fullTablePath As String) [name of MapInfo table to delete completely] Return value: none
+	Example:

+		Close Table "Sites1"
+		Call KillTable("C:\Windows\Temp\Sites1.tab")

+		*any files of the same name with these extensions:
+		{ .tab, .dat, .ind, .map, .id, .tda, .tin, .tma, .xls, .xlsx, .txt, .dbf, .csv, .mdb, .accdb, .shp, .shx, .prj, .sbn, .sbx, .fbn, .fbx, .ain, .aih, .ixs, .mxs, .atx, .shp, .xml, .xml, .cpg }

+ListOpenTables() Sub

+	Purpose: List all open tables in the current Mapinfo environment
+	Parameters: (openTables() As String) [a string array (passed by ref) to be populated with the names of the open tables] Return value: none
+	Example:

+		Dim worTables() As String
+		Call ListOpenTables(worTables())

+		Dialog
+			Title "Select Table"
+		Control PopupMenu
+			Title From Variable worTables()

-+------------------------------ Log file utils ------------------------------+
++--------------  Log file utils --------------+

 WriteToLogFile() Sub

 	Purpose: Write text to a log file.
+If the specifed path/file for logFilePath does not exist, it will be created.
-	Parameters: (ByVal logFilePath As String, ByVal logMsg As String) [the full path and filename of log file, text to write] *If the specifed path/file for logFilePath does not exist, it will be created.
-	Return value: none
+	Parameters: (ByVal logFilePath As String, ByVal logMsg As String) [the full path and filename of log file, text to write] Return value: none
 	Example:

 		Dim logFile As Strinfg